gtg529s/TW.Recurrence/README.md

 * WeeklyRecurrence
 * YearlyRecurrence.

-However, in the hopes of keeping this this quickstart short and sweet, only DailyRecurrence will be included in the quickstart.
-That said, all of the recurrence types share the same core api so this should get you well on your way to using them all.
+However, in the hopes of keeping this this quickstart short and sweet, only DailyRecurrence will be demonstrated here.
+That said, all of the recurrence types share the same core api so this should go a long way towards teaching you how to use the other recurrence types as well.

 ```C#
 // Part 1: Create A Recurrence